Overview

 - Ensures the model responds with valid JSONtype: json_schema

-- Enforces a specific JSON structure defined by a schemaresponse_format
+- Enforces a specific JSON structure defined by a schema

 , make sure to instruct the model to produce JSON in your prompt (via system or user message) for best results.
-Response format support varies by model provider - check the supported models documentation for compatibility.re
+Response format support varies by model provider - check the supported models documentation for compatibility.In the prompt step we offer a bunch of Python functions to help you manipulate data.
+Here is a list of the functions you can use:

 : Regular expressions (safe against ReDoS)json